 How to Submit a Request for Housing Accommodations

-- The student completes the Request for Housing Accommodations form, along with supporting documentation, at Housing Central.
-Upon receipt of the completed information, the personal interview will be scheduled by the Department of Housing and Residential Life.
+1. The student completes the Request for Housing Accommodations form - along with supporting documentation - on Housing Central.
+Upon receipt of the completed information, a personal interview may be scheduled by the Department of Housing and Residential Life.

-- The Housing Accommodations Committee will review each request, including the supporting documentation provided, and make a decision about the request.
+2. The Housing Accommodations Committee will review each request - including the supporting documentation provided - and make a decision about the request.
 Once all of the information is received, the evaluation team will consider the following criteria when evaluating housing accommodation requests:

 - Has the student provided adequate documentation?

 - Does the documentation clearly articulate the need for this housing accommodation with supporting information?

 - The Committee reserves the right to ask for additional documentation if the initial documentation does not provide a clear enough explanation for the request.